KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/leaf_mass_loss_analysis.md

 * 18 May 2017 - KF - updated k figure for manuscript

+* 27 May 2021 - KF - cleaned up the script to match the current lab standards and created a new figure for k by treatment with ggplot

 ## Description

 This is the code to calculate the mass loss of the leaf packs in the experiment evaluating the impact of in invasive and native crayfish.